 Then Pharaoh said to Joseph, “Since God has revealed the meaning of the dreams to you, clearly no one else is as intelligent or wise as you are.
 You will be in charge of my court, and all my people will take orders from you.
 Only I, sitting on my throne, will have a rank higher than yours.”
 Pharaoh said to Joseph, “I hereby put you in charge of the entire land of Egypt.”
 (Genesis 41:37-41 NLT)

 Dreams are like laundry.
 It’s never done, and there is always more to it than we think.
-That vision you are holding on to is only a tiny part of what God wants to do through you, and it won’t be the end when you get there….it will only be the beginning.
-Remember, He is preparing you now for what is to come, and it is even more than you could ever dream!
-Until then, God is more than able to satisfy the longings of your heart until faith becomes sight and you are walking out your dream.
-Keep holding on to the Dream-Giver.
-He is always MORE than enough!
+That vision you are holding on to is only a tiny part of what God wants to do through you, and it won’t be the end when we get there….it will only be the beginning.

 As for me, I will continue beholding Your face in righteousness (rightness, justice, and right standing with You); I shall be fully satisfied, when I awake [to find myself] beholding Your form [and having sweet communion with You].
 (Psalm 17:15 AMP)